iCliniq Logo

 What Are the Signs and Symptoms That Suggest a Heart Valve Replacement?

-Heart valve replacement is a surgical and invasive procedure that aims to correct and treat defective heart valves in order to regain the standard function of the heart.
-Mentioned below are a few of the signs and symptoms that may help the healthcare provider to decide on going forward with a heart valve replacement surgery after careful diagnosis and physical examination.
+Heart valve replacement is a surgical and invasive procedure that aims to correct and treat defective heart valves to regain the standard function of the heart.
+Mentioned below are a few of the signs and symptoms that may help the healthcare provider decide on going forward with a heart valve replacement surgery after careful diagnosis and physical examination.

 • Dizziness.